SurayaAtouraya/Console-Blackjack/README.md

 # Console-Blackjack
+#PLEASE VIEW THIS FILE IN ITS RAW FORMAT.
 A Java application that allows you to play Blackjack within the console with real custom deck simulation.
 Full in game features, programmed within 5 days.
 Slight debugging required on splitting cards and more features still to be added..
 Here is a full sample run of the program: